g-raffy/starbench/README.md

 2. checkout the requested version
 3. configure the build
 4. build the code
-5. run the becnhmark command for each core
+5. run the benchmark command for each core
 6. output the average duration of the benchmark

 ## example